 Mexican food conjures up images of burritos and tacos and quesadillas, guacamole and salsa, and if you’re into Tex-Mex, queso.
 But as it turns out, almost everything we thought we knew about Mexican food is wrong.
-We’re currently spending a month backpacking in Mexico and getting in touch with Jeremy’s Mexican roots (yep, my ginger, white AF husband is half Mexican).
+We’re currently spending a month backpacking in Mexico and getting in touch with Jeremy’s Mexican roots (yep, my ginger, white AF husband is both German and Mexican).
 So while we’re busy stuffing our face with mole and tacos al pastor and learning how to eat like a Mexican, we’ve got an awesome Guest Post to share with you!

 Our guest writer Lauren is a native Brit who lives in Mexico City, and she’s the brilliant (and beautiful) brains behind the Northern Lauren blog.
 We were fortunate enough to meet up with Lauren while visiting Mexico City, and she treated us to a mini street food tour, so we can personally vouch for her discerning palate and ability to hunt down the best tamales, escalote, and ponche.

 While Lauren’s interests range anywhere from Netflix to overthinking (girl, same), her blog Northern Lauren mainly focuses on practical travel tips for the Mexican capital and beyond, with a penchant for great food, cultural musings and a sprinkling of feminism thrown in for good measure.

 Today she’s gonna school us on 10 authentic Mexican foods we’ve never heard of before: the good, the bad, and the ant larvae.
 Take it away, Lauren!